Environmental Tobacco Smoke definition

 Examples of Environmental Tobacco Smoke in a sentence

-• Public Law 103227, Part C Environmental Tobacco Smoke, also known as the Pro Children Act of 1994, requires that smoking not be permitted in any portion of any indoor routinely owned or leased or contracted for by an entity and used routinely or regularly for provision of health, day care, education, or library services to children under the age of 18, if the services are funded by Federal programs either directly or through State or local governments, by Federal grant, contract, loan, or loan guarantee.
+• The PROVIDER shall comply with Public Law 103227 Part C Environmental Tobacco Smoke, also known as the Pro Children Act of 1994, which requires that smoking not be permitted in any portion of any indoor area routinely used or leased or contracted for by an entity and used routinely or regularly for provision of health, day care, education or library programs either directly or through State or local governments, by Federal grant, contract loan, or loan guarantee.

-• The Contractor must comply with Public Law 103-227, Part C Environmental Tobacco Smoke, also known as the Pro-Children Act of 1994 (Act).
+• Service Provider must comply with Public Law 103-227, Part C - Environmental Tobacco Smoke, also known as the Pro-Children Act of 1994 (Act).

 • The contractor is hereby complying with Certifications regarding Nondiscrimination, Drug-Free Workplace Requirements, Environmental Tobacco Smoke, Debarment, Suspension, Ineligibility and Voluntary Exclusion Lower Tier Covered Transactions, and Lobbying.